 He's done a lot of those laser-guided Odd One Out answers, occasionally grabbing one out from under Ian's nose.
 Fred MacAulay was on Ian's team in one episode and said to him, "I think I've figured out why Paul usually wins — it's because he's quite good at the game."

 In season 24, when Angus was booted for two scandals involving prostitutes and cocaine, the show needed a host to replace Angus on a very short notice.
 Who do they get?
 Paul, who does a very good job.

-Season 37, when a member of the audience stands up during the filming of the credits angle, host Alexander Armstrong calls the poor guy out, noting that they would have to reshoot.
+Season 37, when a member of the audience stands up during the filming of the credits angle, Paul Merton calls the poor guy out, noting that they would have to reshoot.
 When the second take starts, Paul unhooks his mic and starts running around like a loon around the stage, jumping around and doing a backwards roll.
 And he was 51 when he did it!

 Ian also gets one whenever he does his "Jimmy Somerville" impression, especially in season 10 when he 'sings' like him during an impressions related round.

 Also, Ian is the only one of the series to have appeared in every episode, even doing one show while suffering from Appendicitis!
 He was at the hospital before taping, but decided to rush over and do the show despite the fact he had a bad appendix.
 When the show was done, he rushed back to the hospital and had the surgery.